gabesan21/trading-web3/openspec/changes/implement-uniswap-v4/design.md

-# Design: Uniswap V4 Integration
+# Design: Uniswap V4 Integration with Centralized DEX Configuration

 ## Context

 Uniswap V4 represents a significant architectural shift from V3, introducing a singleton PoolManager contract, flash accounting for gas optimization, and customizable hooks.
 The current codebase has placeholder implementations that need to be replaced with functional code based on the V4 SDK and contract interfaces.

+Additionally, the current DEX integrations have scattered configuration across multiple files (hardcoded fee tiers, contract addresses in env.ts, etc.).
+This creates maintenance challenges and inconsistencies.

 Key V4 differences from V3:
 - **Singleton architecture**: One PoolManager instead of separate pool contracts